BillmanH/simple-digital-twin/README.md

 Steps to build your local environment in Miniconda (one time setup):
-1. `conda create -n azurewebapp` to create the environment.
+1. `conda create -n azurewebapp python=3.8` to create the environment.
 2. `conda activate azurewebapp`
 3. `pip install -r requirements.txt` to install the needed libraries.
 4. Set the environment variables see section below.